act3-ace/aerospaceRL/README.md

 `conda activate aero`
 4. Install OpenMPI (Ubuntu/Debian):
 `sudo apt-get update && sudo apt-get install libopenmpi-dev`
+5. Install Python header files:
+`sudo apt-get install python-dev`
-5. In the directory you want to save the environment, run the command:
+6. In the directory you want to save the environment, run the command:
 `git clone [copy link here]`
-6. Then run the commands:
+7. Then run the commands:
 `cd aerospacerl`
 `pip install -e .`
+If you get a memory error while running the previous command, run the following command:
+`pip install -e . --no-cache-dir`

 To test your installation, run the `install_test.py` file.
 You should see a rendering of the spacecraft docking environment.